ericson-weah-dev/HowToWriteYourOwnJavascriptArrayMethodsWithoutUsingAnyOfTheJavascriptBuiltInArrayMethods/README.md

 # Bonus: Using Some Functional Programming Tricks

-Let's create ademethodizefunction that will allow us to create any of the functions we already created effortlessly.
-Here is an implementation of ourdemthodize function:
+Let's create a demethodize function that will allow us to create any of the functions we already created effortlessly.
+Here is an implementation of our demthodize function:

 ```javascript